-Wholesale inflation rose to 2.59% in December, onion prices up 455% since 2018
+Wholesale inflation rose to 2.59% in December, onion prices up 455% in a year

 Wholesale inflation rose to 2.59% in December 2019, compared to 0.58% in November that year, government data released on Tuesday showed.
 Prices of all primary articles rose by 11.46%, and those of food articles by 13.24%.

-Prices of onions increased by a whooping 455.83%, compared to December 2018.
+Prices of onions increased by a whopping 455.83%, compared to December 2018.
 Wholesale prices of vegetables showed the second highest increase at 69.69%.
 On Monday, government data had shown that retail prices of vegetables had risen by 60.5%.

 On the other hand, prices of liquefied petroleum gas dropped by as much as 14.69% year-on-year.
 Petrol became costlier by 4.43%, and high speed diesel by 0.11%.